huntabyte/unetlab.github.io/_posts/2014-11-14-error-on-writing-configuration.md

 title: "Why I cannot write configuration?
 Seems it cannot write to local disk."
 excerpt:
   "HowTo solve writing configuration on some QEMU devices."
 authors:
 - andrea
 tags:
 - UNetLab
 - QA
 ---
-On a previous how to UNetLab images have been built compressed.
+On a previous HOWTO UNetLab images have been built compressed.
 Sometimes compressed images do not work well, so the suggestion is to omit the `-c` flag.
 Example of error can be:

 ~~~
 Building configuration...